Budelli: Inhabitants

-The sole former occupant of the island, Mauro Morandi, lived there from 1989 until his eviction in April 2021.
-To explain why he could not be allowed to live on the island indefinitely, the park's president said in 2016: "[He] symbolizes a man enchanted by the elements who decides to devote his life to contemplation and custody ...
+The sole former occupant of the island, Mauro Morandi (1939–2025), lived there from 1989 until his eviction in April 2021.To explain why he could not be allowed to live on the island indefinitely, the park's president said in 2016: "[He] symbolizes a man enchanted by the elements who decides to devote his life to contemplation and custody ...
 No one ignores his role in representing the historical memory of the place … But it's hard to find a contractual arrangement for a person in his position."
+Morandi died from a brain haemorrhage on 3 January 2025, at the age of 85.